JessieSidWho/study-live/README.md

 ### Music

 This application uses several pre-recorded videos of five different music genres.
-These videos were recorded using the [Streamable](https://streamable.com/).
+These videos were recorded using the [Streamable](https://streamable.com/) service.

  - Lofi
  - Reggae